PsiQ/bartiq/docs/installation.md

 poetry run pre-commit run --all
 ```
 This command will print a summary of the current code quality in your branch.

+!!!warning
+    If using Visual Studio Code, the `git` integration in Source Control does not detect `pre-commit` hooks.
+To use these, `git` commands must be run through the terminal in the installed `bartiq` virtual environment.

 ### Tests